Christoph Steidl Porenta: Early life

 Steidl Porenta (born Schneck) was born in Munich, Bavaria in West Germany on 5 May 1965.
-He went to school in Pullach, and studied goldsmithing at Münsterschwarzach Abbey.
+He went to school in Pullach, became an industrial mechanic, and studied goldsmithing at Münsterschwarzach Abbey.
 He was inspired by the goldsmithing of René Lalique.

 Work

 In addition to being a silversmith and goldsmith, Steidl Porenta works with restoration.
-Since 1993, he lives and works in Ljubljana, Slovenia.
+Since 1993, he works in Ljubljana, Slovenia.
 His work has been exhibited in Germany, Italy and Slovenia and he is the only master silversmith in Slovenia.
 A journalist from Dnevnik said in 2019 that his works "surprise and inspire with their rich expressiveness and bear a modern stamp with a touch of the past, fairy tales, mysteries and a touch of anxiety, to counterbalance the perfection of beauty."

-He has a shop and studio in Ljubljana, called Zlato runo.
+He has a shop and studio in Ljubljana, called Zlato runo (Golden fleece).
 His work include ecclesiastical rings, the hands of the clock of a cathedral, glasses, cups and sculptures.
 He has made a reliquary to Francis of Assisi for the Bazilika Marije Pomagaj in Brezje.